-Known for its history and traditional districts, Lisbon also has some beautiful gardens that work as a perfect refuge on hot summer days.
+Known for its history and traditional districts, Lisbon also has beautiful gardens that are a perfect refuge on hot summer days.
 Below, you will find our picks, but there are lots of other places you can visit:

 Cerca da Graça Garden

-Located in a historic area with an area of 1.7 hectares, Cerca da Graça Garden is the largest green space with public access, hosting a kiosk and an orchard.
+Located in a historic zone with an area of 1.7 acres, Cerca da Graça Garden is the largest green space with public access, hosting a kiosk and an orchard.

-Designed in1843 by D. Fernando here we find: three lakes surrounded by exotic vegetation, a waterfall, a fountain and tank, various statuary elements.
+Designed in 1843 by D. Fernando here we can find three lakes surrounded by exotic vegetation, a waterfall, a fountain and a reservoir, and also several statuary elements.

 Fernando Pessa Garden

-Hiding in Avenida de Roma it’s a very nice neighborhood garden, named after Fernando Pessa, a Portuguese journalist.
-Here was the place where Fernando Pessa used to take a stroll and ride a bicycle.
+Hidden in Avenida de Roma it’s a very nice neighborhood garden, named after Fernando Pessa, a Portuguese journalist.
+This was the place where Fernando Pessa used to take a stroll and ride his bicycle.

 It is the oldest Portuguese garden, planted by the Marquis of Pombal in 1768 with the designation of Ajuda Royal Botanical Garden.
-It was built with the vocation of a museum and nursery of botanical species from many different parts of the world and it provides excellent educational resources for a better understanding of the world of plants.
+It was projected to preserve, study, and collect the largest number of species possible, from many different parts of the world and it provides excellent educational resources for a better understanding of the world of plants.